Back to blog

 Why Use a VPAT?

-Broadly, Section 508 compels federal agencies and their contractors to create, buy, and use electronic and information technology that is accessible to people with disabilities.
-At the user end, all web content must be compatible with a broad range of assistive technologies such as screen readers.
-And the law applies to all information resources and to all people – employees and members of the public alike.
+Broadly, Section 508 compels federal agencies and their contractors to create, buy, and use electronic and information technology that is accessible to people with disabilities — whether they are an employee or a member of the public.

-To this end, for organizations governed by Section 508, VPATs operationalize accessibility into a series of templates in order to:
+VPATs help operationalize accessibility into a series of templates in order to:

-• Help procurement teams to understand and assess the accessibility of products before making a purchasing decision.
+• Help procurement teams assess the accessibility of products before making a purchase.

-• Help people understand accessibility features and limitations of a product or service for disabled users.
+• Help people understand the accessibility features and limitations of a product or service for disabled users.

 Who Is Required to Fill Out a VPAT?

-There is often confusion around who needs to complete a VPAT document.
-While Section 508 is considered federal legislation, any agency in receipt of financial assistance from the federal government is required to ensure equal access to online information.
+There is often confusion about who needs to complete a VPAT document.
+Although Section 508 is considered federal legislation, but it can also apply to:

 A courthouse with an arrow and a dollar sign that points to a place of business